 About Panch Pokhari Trek

-The trek in the lower areas are lined with ethnic villages of Gurungs, Newars and Brahmins but the higher areas of the trail rarely contain human settlement.
-This particular feature makes this trek attractive with quiet and beautiful stroll through beautiful woods, untainted waterfalls, absolutely gorgeous gorges, and heart-touching landscapes of Rolwaling mountain range.
-The mix of experience is simply amazing.
+The trek in the lower areas is lined with ethnic villages of Gurungs, Newars, and Brahmins but the higher areas of the trail rarely contain human settlement.
+This particular feature makes this trek attractive with a quiet and beautiful stroll through beautiful woods, untainted waterfalls, absolutely gorgeous gorges, and heart-touching landscapes of the Rolwaling mountain range.
+The mix of experiences is simply amazing.

 This trek provides a genuine and significant picture of Nepal and will get you an experience of trekking in the amazing wilderness.
 A greater portion of this trekking trail is lined with lavish woods and mind-blowing views of nature before we reach Panch Pokhari.